leih-lokal/leihbackend/README.md

 * Reservation cancellation endpoint `/reservation/cancel` is public (but requires the cancellation token, obviously)

 ## Tests
+> [!IMPORTANT]
+> Test cases are currently implemented in a way such that depend on one another.
+That is, if one test fails, subsequent tests are likely to fail as well due to inconsistent state, because tests currently are responsible for properly cleaning up their own data.
+> We should change tests to work **indepdendently**.

 ### Requirements
 * NodeJS
 * sqlite3